pagopa-archive/io-onboarding-pa/README.md

-# IO Public Administrations Onboarding frontned
+# IO Public Administrations Onboarding frontend

 The repository contains the frontend code of the IO Public Administrations onboarding portal.